Soy sauce is something that many of us use on various dishes, as it’s a rather tasty type of sauce that goes perfectly with certain types of meals.

 It might test your patience to go this route, but it can indeed be done.
 Just try not to add more brown sugar than you need to.

 Some people wind up going overboard and making the soy sauce way too sweet.
-This will likely make the soy sauce harder to enjoy so be careful not to add too much brown sugar to the mix.
+This will likely make it harder to enjoy so be careful not to add too much brown sugar to the mix.

 5 – Reduce the Sauce

-Reducing the sauce is another way that you can thicken the soy sauce up.
+Reducing the sauce is another way that you can thicken it up.
 Essentially, you just need to use heat to make the water boil and evaporate.

 By doing this, you’re going to eliminate some of the water from the sauce.
-It’ll make the sauce substantially thicker once you’re finished.
+It’ll make it substantially thicker once you’re finished.

 To get this done, you just need to pour your soy sauce into a saucepan.
 Place it on the stovetop and then bring it to a boil.

 After it has started to boil, you want to reduce the heat and allow it to simmer.
-Stir the sauce every so often and it should thicken over time.
+Stir it every so often and it should thicken over time.

 This is why it’s imperative to use lower heat after you’ve got the sauce boiling again.
 It’s also important to know that this method is time-consuming.

 This option won’t alter the flavor of the soy sauce in any way.
-It’ll simply allow the sauce to become thicker.
+It’ll simply allow it to become thicker.

 You’ll just have to keep a close eye on things to be safe.
 Don’t get distracted while trying to reduce the sauce or you could ruin your batch of homemade soy sauce.